vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 ### The Evolution Beyond Containers

 While this chapter has focused on eBPF and container-based networking, the modern architect must understand the full **compute spectrum** for microservices.
-Serverless computingùspecifically AWS Lambdaùrepresents a fundamentally different approach to microservices deployment that trades control for operational simplicity.
+Serverless computing-specifically AWS Lambda-represents a fundamentally different approach to microservices deployment that trades control for operational simplicity.

 **The Compute Spectrum (2026-2026):**